Axia-Tech/AXIA-wiki/docs/general/claims.md

 The AXIASolar-JS [Claims app][] helps you sign a message from MyCrypto.
 MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
-It also supports raw private keys, mnemonics, and Axia signer.
+It also supports raw private keys, mnemonics, and AXIA signer.

 Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for